open-telemetry/opentelemetry-specification/specification/logs/data-model.md

 Value of type `map<string, any>` is a map of string keys to `any` values.
 The keys in the map are unique (duplicate keys are not allowed).
 The representation of the map is language-dependent.
-The SDKs MAY allow duplicated keys (represent the map as an array/list of key-values) as long as the OTLP exporters by default handle deduplication.
+The SDKs MAY allow duplicated keys (represent the map as an array/list of key-values) as long as they provide means to have them deduplicated when log records are exported.

 Arbitrary deep nesting of values for arrays and maps is allowed (essentially allows to represent an equivalent of a JSON object).